 My Claim Has Been Struck Out Because Of My Solicitor

 When making a claim, there are certain timescales and deadlines that your lawyer needs to meet.
-If any of these are missed, then the court could be struck out.
+If any of these are missed, then the case could be struck out.

 Your claim can be struck out in full, or in part.
 For example, if your lawyer failed to adhere to a court time limit in submitting a form, then your claim could be struck out in full.
 Alternatively, if they forgot to present evidence in support of special damages despite the fact that you provided this information, then this part of your claim could be struck out while the rest is allowed to continue.